roadwarriorslive/Pipulate/README.md

-Pipulate extends the way you use spreadsheets by allowing you to use functions written and executed outside of the spreadsheet—allowing you to perform quick investigations and optionally turn them into automated monitoring tasks.
+Pipulate extends the way you use spreadsheets by allowing you to use functions written and executed outside of the spreadsheet—allowing you to perform quick investigations and turn them into automated monitoring tasks.
 This makes it perfect for tracking your progress from beginning to search result and social media dominance.
 Watch the [Google Slides](http://goo.gl/v71kw8) or read the [Google Docs](http://goo.gl/p2zQa4).

 <pre>
           _____ _             _       _
          |  __ (_)           | |     | |